khaydarian/spla/design/deficiencies.md

 The power/ground fills have wide areas around vias (which is probably necessary), but this doesn't really leave enough space for all the 1.1V and 2.5V power to get in.
 I've added traces for this, but they're often too small (0.2mm or 0.1mm), so I've added extra back-layer traces to supplement this.
 This is really a side effect of having a four-layer board layout.

+_Note: This is apparently inconsequential; I've encountered no FPGA power issues so far._

 ## pcb: FPGA Decoupling

 The FPGA decoupling is considerably below spec for the 3.3V domain, because I can't fit all the capacitors in properly.
 This needs either reworking -- or a 6-layer board -- to avoid the extra bottom-layer power traces, which take up all the space for the capacitors pads.

+_Note: This is apparently inconsequential; I've encountered no decoupling issues so far._

 ## pcb: Trace Lengths

 Some of the traces are very long -- in particular, the VRAM data buses wrap all the way around the board.
 I'm not sure if this is a problem or not; the frequency shouldn't be too high.

+_Note: This works ok at low speed (16 clocks at 12 MhZ, ~750kHz)._

 ## pcb: Trace Spacing

 For the most part I've tried to avoid spacing traces at the minimum size: 3.5 mil, or slightly less than 0.1mm (I've set the limit at the latter).
 There's a handful of places I'm stuck with it, and it's probably fine -- but those buses could couple together and cause signal integrity issues.
 Probably that will only limit maximum speed, which shouldn't be a huge issue.
 I'd expect that it's more likely to have a manufacturing error at the minimum size, and more capacitive coupling between traces.

+_Note: No observed trace spacing issues.
+One board (`b001`) had some dodgy solder mask._

 ## pcb: Trace Sizing Inconsistencies